-This tells you the percentage of patients that received the flu and pneumonia vaccines.
-High vaccination rates should be demanded by residents.
+This indicates the percentage of patients that were given the flu and pneumonia vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-In Cherokee Trails Nursing Home, 17.1% Percentage of Patients
+In Cherokee Trails Nursing Home, 14.65% of Patients

 Ability to Keep Residents Mobile

-In Cherokee Trails Nursing Home, 16.36% Percentage of Residents
+In Cherokee Trails Nursing Home, 15.45% of Residents

-This metric tracks the number of hospitalizations per 1,000 days of patient care.
-Avoiding hospitalizations is key to maintaining the physical health of nursing home patients.
+Measures the number of times residents are hospitalized per thousand days of patient care.
+Keeping residents out of the hospital is key to the physical health of nursing home residents.

 Short-term Care: Rehospitalizations

-In Cherokee Trails Nursing Home, 16.36 Percentage of Residents Rehospitalized
+In Cherokee Trails Nursing Home, 15.45% of Residents Rehospitalized

 - Christus Mother Frances Hospital- JacksonvilleCritical Access Hospitals 11.05 miles away2026 S Jackson Street Jacksonville Texas 75766Voluntary non-profit - Private(903) 541-4500